 Bambuza Vietnam Kitchen and Bar

 This family-owned restaurant has a nice selection of Vietnamese dishes, and the portions are generous.
 Banh mi, pho, massive noodle and rice bowls, and bubble tea smoothies are among the highlights.

 Born as a food truck on the streets of Seattle, the airport version is made up of tried-and-true favorites that have drawn lines for years back in town: the fried chicken sandwich, blue cheese and bacon jam burger, kale caesar salad, and chicken and waffles.
-There’s also a kids’ menu here, and sit-down service is available.
+There’s also a kids’ menu.

 Bright tacos and beer do the trick at Tundra Taqueria.
 Ditto the breakfast empanadas and churros.
-They’re all best enjoyed at a seat near the large windows overlooking the air strip.
+They’re all best enjoyed at a seat near the large windows overlooking the runway, where you can observe the miracle of flight.